As Florida coronavirus cases surge, spring breakers express regret

 At that point, Arceneaux argued, leaders had "given them no real reason to give a damn."

-Still, Abbey Acolia, a 19-year-old college student in New Jersey, thinks the students in Florida could’ve shown more restraint.
-Her spring break on the Jersey Shore was more low-key since she and her friends tried to stay inside the house they rented.
+Still, Abbey Acolia, 19, a college student in New Jersey, thinks the students in Florida could've shown more restraint.
+Her spring break on the Jersey Shore was more low-key, because she and her friends tried to stay inside the house they rented.

 "We made the best of that," Acolia said.

-Acolia and her friends left the house sometimes, but said that whenever they did, it was so deserted it felt “eerie.”
-She was unhappy when she saw the video of the spring breakers on the beach, and felt like they were being foolish.
+Acolia and her friends left the house sometimes, but she said that whenever they did, it was so deserted it felt "eerie."
+She was unhappy when she saw the video of the spring breakers on the beach and felt like they were being foolish.

 "They didn't seem to care," she said.